-In September 2016, the company became a subsidiary of Westfield Corporation — a global leader in the design, development and operation of iconic retail and leisure destinations that integrate world-class fashion, dining, events, entertainment and cutting-edge technology within modern cityscapes — including New York City, London, Milan, San Francisco and Los Angeles.
+In September 2016, the company became a subsidiary of Westfield Corporation — a global leader in the design, development and operation of iconic retail and leisure destinations located in many of the world’s leading financial, fashion, entertainment, and technology capitals including New York, London, Los Angeles, San Francisco, Silicon Valley, and soon Milan.

-The team at SSP is responsible for integrating compelling new content, live events, entertainment, and innovative consumer experiences into Westfield’s worldwide collection of properties — with a focus on such flagship destinations as Westfield London and Stratford City in the United Kingdom; Westfield Century City, San Francisco Centre, Valley Fair, and UTC in California; and now under the magnificent roof of the Oculus at Westfield World Trade Center.
+The team at SSP is responsible for integrating compelling new content, live events, entertainment, and innovative consumer experiences into Westfield’s worldwide collection of properties — with a focus on such flagship destinations as Westfield London and Stratford City in the United Kingdom, Westfield Century City in Los Angeles, and under the magnificent roof of the Oculus at Westfield World Trade Center in New York City.

-Prior to that, SSP was the lead producer of the acclaimed Cotton Club musical After Midnight, which opened at the Brooks Atkinson Theater in November 2013, won the Tony Award for Best Choreography and was nominated for six other Tonys.
-The company co-produced the Tony-nominated, first-ever Broadway revival of Evita, starring Grammy-winning superstar Ricky Martin, Olivier Award winner Elena Roger and Tony winner Michael Cerveris.
-It broke box-office records at the Marquis Theatre in 2012 and went on to a successful national tour, concluding at The Kennedy Center in Washington, D.C. in October 2014.
+The company also co-produced the Tony-nominated, first-ever Broadway revival of Evita, starring Grammy-winning superstar Ricky Martin, Olivier Award winner Elena Roger and Tony winner Michael Cerveris.
 In 2010, The Pee-wee Herman Show was an overwhelming critical and box-office success during its limited Broadway engagement at the Stephen Sondheim Theatre.
-Upcoming stage projects include Coal Miner's Daughter, Up Here and Tootsie.

 SSP is producing the feature film version of Lin-Manuel Miranda’s multiple Tony-winning hit Broadway musical In the Heights with The Weinstein Company.